bmc/paragrep/index.md

 which matches blank or empty lines. (`\t` represents the horizontal tab character.
 If you need to specify a horizontal tab, you'll need to type the actual character; *paragrep* doesn't recognize C-style metacharacters.)

+#### `-P`

+Displays the lines that mark the end of each paragraph, instead of separating matching paragraphs with a newline (which is the default).

 #### `-v`